 - Becomes permanently disabled or temporarily disabled for an extended period of time;

 - Loses health insurance through his or her employer that had also covered the child; and/or

 A Dedicated Memphis Child Support Modification Attorney is Ready to Help You

 Determining whether the income of the other parent has changed sufficiently to warrant a modification in the child support order can be tricky.
-There are methods whereby a Memphis child support modification lawyer, such as those at Douglass & Runger, Attorneys at Law, can help in determining whether grounds for a modification exist.
+There are methods whereby a Memphis child support modification lawyer, such as those at Douglass & Runger, PLLC, Attorneys at Law, can help in determining whether grounds for a modification exist.
 Contact them at (901) 388-5805 and learn whether your child support order is ripe for modification.